 First of all, natural boilies and pop-ups absorb water, which spoils their fundamental properties and reduces buoyancy, while artificial ones are not affected by this harmful influence.
 They are not destroyed and are resistant to small fish attacks, and also you can use a very small pop-up with a large hook, which, according to many hunters for giant carp, can be a huge advantage.

-I remember how a few years ago I took my friends to the Anglers Paradise fishing complex – that trip was captured very brightly.
+I remember how a few years ago I took my friends to the Anglers Paradise fishing complex – that capture trip very brightly.
 The water was extremely dyed, so after short, unsuccessful fishing for boilies, I decided to use Immortals.
 They were white with a caramel-creamy aroma of toffee, and – I’m not fooling you – the first casting of one such ball brought me a bite.
 I imagined that this could have happened by chance, but it all happened again and again.
 It was a revelation.
 We moved to a complex trophy lake, and the success continued.
 And he accompanied not only me because one of my friends caught his first twenty pounds fish, and the next day – thirty, and all this happened at a time when natural boilies did not work at all.

 I ran to the main body of water, where people suffered from lack of bite.
 The host of the complex Zig Gregorec, whom we all know and love, asked me to go and give the guys a helping hand because they were poor.
 I just showed them my Immortals and gave them a little sample.
 After that, they all caught!
 And do not ask me now why it happened, because I do not have an unambiguous answer, but it happened alternately on three water bodies and when all the fishermen suffered a fiasco.
 Was the smell of this nozzle, white colour, steady buoyancy, or the fact that it was not saturated with water, losing its attractiveness?
 I do not know, but the events described have convincingly shown me how useful these artificial boilies can be, and now I rarely go somewhere without them.

-Pupa of maggot
+Pupa of a maggot

 On many captured reservoirs, when bites are difficult to obtain, casters can provide a considerable advantage.
 Many fishers are concerned about the problem of keeping this bait in good condition, but, in fact, it’s silly.
 If you buy a caster from a reliable dealer, store them in a sealed bag in a suitable cool place, and they will be okay.
 Going to fish more than a day, take a portable refrigerator with you, so that the pupae will not overheat and turn into a swarm of flies!